 4) Impacts to jurisdictional waters will be permitted under a Department of the Army Section 404 permit from the United States Army Corps of Engineers (USACE).
-Based on preliminary design, it is anticipated that the proposed project would be permitted under the SCDOT's Army Corps of Engineers General Permit (GP).
+Based on preliminary design, the proposed project would qualify for authorization under the Department's General Permit with the USACOE.
+The contractor would be required to obtain the General Permit and develop a mitigation plan in accordance with the 2008 mitigation rule for all impacts to jurisdictional wetlands and streams.
 Any required mitigation for this project will be determined through consultation with the USACE and other resource agencies.